“What is Your Weakness?” Job Interview Question

 Talkative Sample Answer

-I believe it’s important to socialize with my coworkers.
+It’s important to socialize with my coworkers.
 I also enjoy developing a mutual relationship with my coworkers by engaging in conversation.
-Building better work relationships and creating a more welcoming company culture is a great team-building skill.
+Building better work relationships and creating a more welcoming company culture is a tremendous team-building skill.

-However, I have a habit of carrying on a conversation to a point where it may distract other coworkers.
-I would say being talkative is my greatest weakness.
+However, I have a habit of carrying on a conversation to the point where it may distract other coworkers.
+Being talkative is my greatest weakness.

-I like to think that it’s a way I reflect my enthusiasm when discussing a favorite topic.
+I like to think it’s a way to reflect my enthusiasm when discussing a favorite topic.
 But I’ve realized the importance of concise communication.
 I’ve learned that there are other ways to connect with my colleagues without distracting them or me from working.

 Sample Answer 3